-Banking governance key-requirements
+Banking governance key requirements

-The number of directorships which may be held by a member of the management body at the same time shall take into account individual circumstances and the nature, scale and complexity of the institution's activities.
-Notwithstanding the foregoing, and in line with CRD IV, local banking regulation laid down that banking entities may not hold more than one of the following combinations of directorships at the same time: (a) one executive directorship with two non-executive directorships; and (b) four non-executive directorships.
+The number of directorships that may be held by a member of the management body at the same time shall take into account individual circumstances and the nature, scale and complexity of the institution's activities.
+Notwithstanding the foregoing, and in line with CRD IV, local banking regulation has laid down that banking entities may not hold more than one of the following combinations of directorships at the same time: (a) one executive directorship with two non-executive directorships; and (b) four non-executive directorships.

-Moreover, the board members must be persons of recognised commercial and professional honourability, and also possess adequate knowledge and experience in order to exercise their duties.
-Under no circumstances may the appointed director also be the managing director.
-The provisions above also apply to the management companies of collective investment institutions and non-banking financial institutions, with the exception of the minimum number of board members, which in the following cases shall be, at least, three.
+Moreover, board members must be persons of recognised commercial and professional honourability, and also possess adequate knowledge and experience in order to exercise their duties.

+The provisions above also apply to the management companies of collective investment institutions and non-banking financial institutions, with the exception of the minimum number of board members, which in the following cases shall be at least three.

 Furthermore, the AFA, as the authority of the Andorran financial system, is bound by specific corporate governance rules.
-In particular, the AFA, in the exercise of its functions and competences shall, among others: (i) act in a transparent, autonomous and independent manner; (ii) consider international standards in all matters; (iii) strictly follow corporate governance rules; and (iv) use resources in an efficient way.
+In particular, the AFA, in the exercise of its functions and competences, shall, among others: (i) act in a transparent, autonomous and independent manner; (ii) consider international standards in all matters; (iii) strictly follow corporate governance rules; and (iv) use resources in an efficient way.

-The board of directors is also obliged to create commissions which are considered to be necessary in order either to improve the performance of its powers or to reinforce transparency.
-In particular, Appointments and Remunerations, Internal Audit Committee and Risk Committee must be constituted.
+The board of directors is also obliged to create commissions that are considered to be necessary in order to either improve the performance of its powers or to reinforce transparency.
+In particular, Appointments and Remuneration, Internal Audit, and Risk Committees must be constituted.

-Upon the entry into force of CRD IV, Andorra must implement: requirements laid down thereof and the Basel Committee on Banking Supervision Guidelines ("Corporate governance principles for banks").
+Upon the entry into force of CRD IV, Andorra must implement requirements laid down thereof and the Basel Committee on Banking Supervision Guidelines, titled the "Corporate governance principles for banks".

-Besides, Andorran remuneration policy provisions are in line with the remuneration principles set out in CRD IV and the EBA guidelines on sound remuneration.
-Financial entities shall set the appropriate ratios between the fixed and the variable component of the total remuneration, whereby the following principles shall apply: (i) the variable component shall not exceed 100% of the fixed component of the total remuneration for each individual; and (ii) financial entities may allow shareholders or owners or members of the institution to approve a higher maximum level of the ratio between the fixed and variable components of remuneration provided the overall level of the variable component shall not exceed 200% of the fixed component of the total remuneration for each individual.
+Furthermore, Andorran remuneration policy provisions are in line with the remuneration principles set out in CRD IV and the European Banking Authority guidelines on sound remuneration.
+Financial entities shall set the appropriate ratios between the fixed and variable components of the total remuneration, whereby the following principles shall apply: (i) the variable component shall not exceed 100% of the fixed component of the total remuneration for each individual; and (ii) financial entities may allow shareholders or owners or members of the institution to approve a higher maximum level of the ratio between the fixed and variable components of remuneration, provided that the overall level of the variable component does not exceed 200% of the fixed component of the total remuneration for each individual.